 1. Shall not consider any individualized economic or other hardship that might be caused to the person against whom enforcement is sought.

-2. 1.
+2. 1..
+May balance the legitimate business interest of the person seeking enforcement against any individualized economic or other hardship that might be caused to the person against whom enforcement is sought, including without limitation, taking into account the amount of compensation paid to the person against whom enforcement is sought during the term of such person’s engagement and any severance payments and continued compensation paid to such person following the term of such person’s engagement.

+2..
 May consider as a defense the fact that the person seeking enforcement no longer continues in business in the area or line of business that is the subject of the action to enforce the restrictive covenant only if such discontinuance of business is not the result of a violation of the restriction.

-3. 2.
+3. 3. .
 Shall consider all other pertinent legal and equitable defenses.